 Christopher Boatwright joins the Stuttgart Ballet

-Feb 8: Twyla Tharp choreographed Deuce Coupe for Joffrey Ballet
+Feb 8: Twyla Tharp choreographs Deuce Coupe for Joffrey Ballet.

-Dec 15: Boston Ballet celebrated 10 years as a professional company
+Dec 15: Boston Ballet celebrates 10 years as a professional company.

 Jan 22: In Roe v.
 Wade, US Supreme Court rules that abortion is a constitutional right.

-Jan 23: US President Nixon announces an accord has been reached to end Vietnam War
+Jan 23: US President Nixon announces an accord has been reached to end the Vietnam War.

-Mar 8: Eisenhower Tunnel opens and is established as the world’s highest/US longest.
+Mar 8: Eisenhower Tunnel opens and is established as the world’s highest/US longest tunnel.

-Sep 13: Congress passes & sends a bill to Nixon to lift football’s blackout
+Sept 13: Congress passes and sends a bill to Nixon to lift football’s blackout.

-Dec 28: Endangered Species Act made law in the US, to protect wildlife rights.
+Dec 28: The Endangered Species Act is enacted in the US to protect wildlife rights.

-Three African-Americans are elected as Mayors in their cities, Los Angeles, Atlanta, and Detroit.
+Three African Americans are elected as mayors in their respective cities: Los Angeles, Atlanta, and Detroit.